Rinololz/Rinololz/README.md

-- 🚫 Do not pet my pet dinosaur
+- 🚫 Do not pet my dinosaur

 <!---
 Rinololz/Rinololz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.